-Whether it’s because you live in a country where the dominant language is different from your primary language, you want to give your little one the chance to better connect with grandparents and other relatives, or you just want him to have a head start when his high school language requirement comes up, if you want your little one to grow up knowing a second, or even third language, you’re definitely not alone.
+Whether it’s because you live in a country where the dominant language is different from your primary language, you want to give your little one the chance to better connect with grandparents and other relatives, or you just want them to have a head start when their high school language requirement comes up, if you want your little one to grow up knowing a second, or even third language, you’re definitely not alone.
 Up until the late ‘90s, it was commonly thought that introducing second or third languages to very young children might present problems for cognitive development, but more recent research indicates that this is not the case.

 How young is too young to introduce a second language?